dogukanveziroglu/ShipSinkingGame/README.md

 1. Clone the repository:
 https://github.com/dogukanveziroglu/ShipSinkingGame.git

+2. Change the directory:
 cd ShipSinkingGame

-2. Compile the Java files:
+3. Compile the Java files:
 javac Main.java

-3. Run the game:
+4. Run the game:
 java Main

 ## How to Play